Dzaleka-Connect/dzaleka-connect/newsletter/Dzaleka-Community-Secondary-School-Embraces-Digital-Learning-Technology.md

       relativeUrl: false
     - name: 'og:description'
       value: >
-        Teachers at Newsletter #02 - Dzaleka Community Secondary School are now using digital learning technology to enhance their teaching and provide access to online learning materials.
+        Teachers at Dzaleka Community Secondary School are now using digital learning technology to enhance their teaching and provide access to online learning materials.
       keyName: property
       relativeUrl: false
     - name: 'twitter:description'
       value: >
-        Teachers at Newsletter #02 - Dzaleka Community Secondary School are now using digital learning technology to enhance their teaching and provide access to online learning materials.
+        Teachers at Dzaleka Community Secondary School are now using digital learning technology to enhance their teaching and provide access to online learning materials.
       keyName: name
       relativeUrl: false
   type: stackbit_page_meta